simonehagey/orbdot/docs/source/model_fitting.rst

 Interpreting the Results
 ========================
-The :class:`~orbdot.analysis.Analyzer` class is designed to facilitate the analysis of any OrbDot model fitting results.
-For a given model fit, this class combines the best-fit parameter values, the star-planet system characteristics, and the data to compute and summarize analyses of various physical models, such as equilibrium tides, apsidal precession, systemic proper motion, and companion objects.
+OrbDot's :class:`~orbdot.analysis.Analyzer` class combines model fit results, star-planet system characteristics, and the data to compute and summarize analyses of various physical models, such as equilibrium tides, apsidal precession, systemic proper motion, and companion objects.

 To initialize the :class:`~orbdot.analysis.Analyzer` class, you need an instance of the :class:`~orbdot.star_planet.StarPlanet` class and the results of a model fit.
 The model fit results may either be passed directly to the :class:`~orbdot.analysis.Analyzer` class after a model fit, for example: